 Females BOLD began from the idea of female empowerment.
 It is a multinational female and student-run organization featuring a blog on female stories and topics relevant to our world today.
 As Managing Editor, I oversee the blog contents and edits to make sure the articles are at their best potential in encouraging women.
 As a writer, I was able to share my knowledge of the statistical benefits of having women in the workforce, such as a 35% increase in economic size in the U.S. if discriminatory laws were dropped, as well as share empowering tales.

 With an international audience on our website, our team was further encouraged when Shayna Klee, a female artist, had shared one of our articles about her achievements to her followers, allowing us to reach an even wider audience.
-Through Females BOLD, I have helped create awareness on the importance of female voice and leadership, as well as led a multinational team in promoting female empowerment, which will enable young girls to attain equality and lead to the sustainable development of society.
+Through Females BOLD, I have helped create awareness on the importance of female voice and leadership.
+Leading this multinational team that promotes female empowerment, will also enable young girls to attain equality and lead to the sustainable development of society.

 Hi Rachel,